CHeggan/DAML/README.md

 # DAML
-Week by week submitted code for 'Data Analysis and Machine Learning'.
+Submitted project code for 'Data Analysis and Machine Learning'.
 Combination of raw python scripts and jupyter notebooks